xcp-ng/xen-api/doc/content/design/snapshot-revert.md

 - in: `snapshot: Ref(VDI)`: the snapshot to which we want to revert
 - in: `driver_params: Map(String,String)`: optional extra parameters
-- out: `Ref(VDI)` the new VDI
+- out: `Ref(VDI)` reference to the new VDI with the reverted contents

-The function will look up the VDI which this is a `snapshot_of`, check that the value is not invalid nor null, and use that VDI reference to call SM to change the VDI to have the same contents as the snapshot.
-The snapshot object will not be modified, and the reference returned is the reference in `snapshot_of`.
+The function will extract the reference of VDI whose contents need to be replaced.
+This is the snapshot's `snapshot_of` field, then it will call the storage function function `VDI.revert` to have its contents replaced with the snapshot's.
+The VDI object will not be modified, and the reference returned is the VDI's original reference.
-If anything impedes the successful finish of an in-place revert, the previous method of using `VDI.clone` is used as fallback, and the reference returned refers to the fresh VDI created by the `VDI.clone` fallback.
+If anything impedes the successful finish of an in-place revert, like the SM backend does not advertising the feature `VDI_REVERT`, not implement the feature, or the `snapshot_of` reference is invalid; an exception will be raised.

 ### Xapi Storage